aprilaihub/GBFS_for_2D_Materials/README.md

 # Interpretable Machine Learning for 2D Materials Property Prediction

+This repository implements the workflow from

+Rowlinson, B. D. et al., "Band Gap Prediction of Two-Dimensional Materials Using a Gradient-Boosted Feature Selection Approach". _Journal of Chemical Information and Modeling_ 2026.
+DOI: [10.1021/acs.jcim.6c00675](https://doi.org/10.1021/acs.jcim.6c00675).

 This repository implements a **Gradient-Boosted Feature Selection (GBFS)** driven machine learning pipeline for predicting key physical properties of **two-dimensional (2D) inorganic materials**.
 The workflow focuses on producing **accurate and fully interpretable models** through systematic feature selection followed by model interpretation using SHAP analysis.

 In this work we develop **data-driven models for predicting properties of 2D layered, van der Waals, and ultra-thin film materials**, including: